TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-github-actions.md

 Which doesn't help.
 Artifacts are stored as compressed ZIP files, the JSON file can't be directly accessed.
 Artifacts are only accessible if you're logged into GitHub (even for public repos).
 No good for casual README browsers.
 Finally, there's no simple URL for accessing a named artifact from the latest run.
 You need to use the GitHub API to get the id of the latest run, then get the list of artifacts for that run and then you can grab the one you want.

-The only thing I can think of is to run a post-build script that copies the coverage files into the repo and commits them.
+The only thing I could think of is to run a post-build script that copies the coverage files into the repo and commits them.
 There's a handy [`Git Auto Commit`](https://github.com/marketplace/actions/git-auto-commit) action that does most of the work for you.
 I did worry that might set off a recursive build loop.
 Fortunately, GitHub [prevents](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow) this.
 Commits performed by a workflow won't trigger further workflow runs.

 In the end it seems like far more trouble than it's worth.
 For now, I've linked the workflow status badge to the [workflow page](https://github.com/TheCandidStartup/infinisheet/actions/workflows/build.yml) in GitHub.
 From there it's another 3 clicks to open the latest workflow run, open one of the jobs and then open the `npm run lerna-test` step.